-Breastfeeding, although a miraculous journey for you and baby, can be a real challenge.
-Whether you are a new mom or a mom of many, delivering a baby is emotionally and physically exhausting!
-Now that your baby is here, your worries may have shifted to if they’re going to easily latch or if your breasts will become engorged.
+Although a miraculous journey for you and baby, breastfeeding can be a real challenge.
+Whether you are a new mom or not, delivering a baby is emotionally and physically exhausting!
+Now that your baby is here, your thoughts may have shifted to the process of breastfeeding.

-As a lactation consultant, engorgement is a common topic that moms ask me to explain.
-Before diving into how to prevent it and survive it, let’s briefly go over what leads up to breast engorgement.
+As a lactation consultant, engorgement is a frequent topic amongst moms.
+Before diving into how to prevent it, let’s briefly go over the causes of breast engorgement.

 What leads to breast engorgement?

 First, you will experience breast fullness after your baby is born.
-This is when your breasts feel heavier and more firm.
-Initially, this will occur when your breast milk volume increases 3-5 days after delivery.
-Fullness will also occur over the first few months of breastfeeding after several hours have passed between feeds or when your baby starts sleeping more at night.
-You may still be able to latch your baby deeply, but it may take more attempts and it might be more difficult to stay latched.
+Your breasts will feel heavy and firm.
+Initially, this will occur 3-5 days after delivery when your breast milk volume increases.
+Fullness will also happen over the first few months of breastfeeding, especially when your baby starts sleeping more at night.
+You may still be able to latch your baby, but it may take more attempts, and it might be more challenging to stay latched.

 Fullness can progress to breast engorgement quickly.
-This is when your breasts become extremely enlarged and hardened from the increased production of breastmilk (that isn’t getting fully removed), retained water (edema), and inflammation.
-Your skin will feel stretched tight and your breasts may be tender to the touch or outright painful.
-At this point, you might find that you can’t latch baby deeply anymore and milk doesn’t flow freely, making emptying the milk from your breasts almost impossible.
+Engorgement occurs when your breasts become significantly enlarged and hardened from the increased breastmilk (that isn’t getting completely removed), water retention (edema), and inflammation.
+Your skin will feel stretched tight, and your breasts may be tender to the touch, even outright painful.
+At this point, you might find that you can’t latch baby deeply anymore, and milk doesn’t flow freely, which makes emptying the milk from your breasts almost impossible.

 Breast engorgement prevention